antonyukmaryana/PierreBakery_AdvancedDatabase/README.md

-# PierreBakery_AdvancedDatabase
-🎂 🍰 🍪C# application with user authentication and a many-to-many relationship.
+🎂 🍰 🍪
 **Pierre' Bakery**

-A C# MVC application for a bakery with user authentication and many to many database relationships.8/16/19. *By Maryana Antonyuk*
+A C# MVC application for a bakery with user authentication and many to many database relationships.8/16/19.
+*By Maryana Antonyuk*

 **Description**